emacs-mirror/emacs/mps/manual/html/_sources/topic/plinth.txt

 Plinth
 ======

-The :dfn:`plinth` is a program module providing the MPS with all the support it needs from the execution environment.
-It serves two purposes, both relating to operating system support:
+The :dfn:`plinth` is a program module that provides the MPS with the support it needs from the execution environment.
+The MPS uses the plinth instead of (say) the Standard C Library because:

-1. The MPS is designed to be portable to systems that have only a *conforming freestanding implementation* of the C language: that is, systems which potentially lack facilities of the Standard C Library, such as Standard I/O. The plinth provides all the necessary facilities.
+1. The MPS is designed to be portable to systems that have only a *conforming freestanding implementation* of the C language: that is, systems which potentially lack some of the facilities of the Standard C Library, such as standard I/O. The plinth provides a way to map MPS requirements to the facilities provided on the platform, whatever they are.

 2. The plinth gives the :term:`client program` complete control of interaction between the MPS and the user, including